MadzivaDuane/My-Projects/README.md

 6. COVID-19 Sub-Saharan Africa - data visualization tool used to track COVID-19 new and cumulative cases, and new and cumulative deaths in Sub-Saharan Africa

 7. Computer Monitor Web Scraper - web scraping tool used to aggregate prices and other information for different monitors on NewEgg.
 The tool can be adjusted to source prices for other various products on NewEgg.

+8. Yahoo Finance Stock Watchlist - a Dash App visualization tool that aggregates information on a stock's historical performance and provides layered technical indicators useful in making a buying or selling decision, typically on a weekly or bi-monthly basis.
+Also allows users to compare 2 stocks in regards to their historical performances and technical indicators.